praveenkpatidar/aws-cdk-eks-demo/typescript/2_eks/README.md

 # Sample commands
-aws sso login --profile sandpit2 cdk deploy -c config=dev --profile=sandpit2 --all aws eks update-kubeconfig --name eks-cdk-demo-devcluster --region ap-southeast-2 --role-arn arn:aws:iam::354334841216:role/ekscdkdemodevmainekscdkde-ekscdkdemodevclusterAcces-s3Iw7wT091ff --profile sandpit2
+aws sso login --profile sandpit2 cdk deploy -c config=dev --profile=sandpit2 --all

+If master Role is working then use below command to kube config or use stack output.

+aws eks update-kubeconfig --name eks-cdk-demo-devcluster --region ap-southeast-2  --profile sandpit2